AirikWarren/pomodoro-backend/README.md

-# pomodoro-backend
+# halle
-The backend / API for an internet synchronized Pomodoro timer, written with the Flask microframework.
+The branch in which Halle puts the things that didn't get broken for eventual merging with main.